-Finally, there was a tour, small in size, led by people (always locals or expats who have lived in the place a significant amount of time) in a particular field (like food, or architecture, or art) who were experts.
-Who takes the time to really dig into a particular topic, or neighborhood or even just a street.
+Finally, there was a tour, small in size, led by people (always locals or expats who have lived in the place for a significant amount of time) in a particular field (like food, architecture, or art) who were experts.
+Who takes the time to really dig into a particular topic, neighborhood, or even just a street.
 An experience that allows you to begin to really understand a place.
 Having never, ever done a “tour” of any kind, I was intrigued.
 I made a mental note to check out a tour in the future.

 Little did I know that it would take more than two years to make that happen!